 Helen Webberley as been a lecturer in history and art history at Melbourne’s Centre for Adult Education for 24 years.

 Her many areas of interest include the Arts and Crafts movement; France’s Belle Époque; the Vienna Secession; and Bauhaus, Bezalel and art defined in Germany as degenerate.

 Her blog, Art and Architecture mainly, covers Jewish and non-Jewish historical themes.

 Michael Cohen has been involved in Jewish education and Jewish communal life in South Africa and, for over four decades, in Australia.

-He served as Secondary Vice-Principal of Herzlia School, Cape Town, held senior positions and Mount Scopus Memorial College and served for 20 years as Bialik College Vice-Principal.
-He held positions with the
+He served as Secondary Vice-Principal of Herzlia School, Cape Town; held senior positions at Mount Scopus Memorial College; and served for 20 years as Bialik College Vice-Principal.

 © Jewish Museum of Australia 2019.
 All Rights Reserved